garysweaver/irie/README.md

 default_filter_by :color, eq: 'blue'
 ```

-#### Path and Url Helper Extensions

-You may or may not need these, but each of the following are autoincluded with the relevant actions in the default configuration.

-* `:collection_path_and_url` - implements collection name path and url methods on include and revised values when subclass from class that includes.
-* `:edit_path_and_url` - implements edit resource name path and url on include and revised values when subclass from class that includes.
-* `:new_path_and_url` - implements new resource name path and url on include and revised values when subclass from class that includes.
-* `:resource_path_and_url` - implements resource name path and url on include and revised values when subclass from class that includes.

-Path and URL methods should "just work" if you follow the Rails convention of the controller name being the plural form of the model followed by "Controller", e.g. `Namespace::Does::Not::Matter::Here::FoosController` manages model `Foo`.
-If you must a different collection name/resource name/model class name, be sure to call `resource_definition_updated` which should update these.

 #### Other Extensions

 The following concerns, which you can include via `extensions ...` or via including the corresponding module, might also be of use in your controller:

 * `:nil_params` - convert 'NULL', 'null', and 'nil' to nil when passed in as request params.
 * `:autorender_errors` - renders validation errors (e.g. `@my_model.errors`) for non-HTML (JSON, etc.) formats without a view template.
-* `:rfc2616` - use [RFC 2616](http://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.2.2) RESTful status codes for create and update.

 #### Writing Your Own Extensions